ExploreNYM/bash-tool/README.md

 This is an attempt to make it a simple process as possible for anyone no matter there experience.

+If you have any issues contact details below.

 <p  align="right">(<a  href="#readme-top">back to top</a>)</p>